 Enterprises taking the risk of making buying decisions on published analyst research alone are not making the most informed choices.
 Buying enterprise software, services, and hardware isn’t like choosing your next smartphone.
 You may have already made up your mind to go for an iPhone or a Samsung – and will read consumer tests and reviews to help validate your decision – often both before and after you’ve made it.
 If it turns out that you made a less than optimal choice, it’s not the end of the world – trade it in or get a replacement model in two years anyway.
 On the other hand, enterprise technology decisions are more fundamental, and you’re either stuck with it or will need to spend a lot of money to reverse the decision.

 This is where analyst inquiries come in.
 As detailed in Enterprise Peer Reviews: A Playbook for Vendors, the analyst is still dominant when it comes to narrowing down the field of vendors from 3:1.
 How a buyer gets down to that, shortlist may today be influenced by enterprise peer review sites, as well as analyst reports, tweets, vendors’ own marketing efforts, etc. Nor do we see this situation changing – even if the peer review sites introduce AI/ML to help in the decision-making process.
 More on that in our next blog.

-This is why we think the role of the analyst has a bright future, in helping buyers to select the technologies and vendors that are the best fit for their needs, both immediately and looking into the future.
-Vendors that win the peer review site ratings battle are of course going to create more attention – just like those who secure a coveted leader position in an analyst evaluation.
+This is why we think the analyst’s role has a bright future in helping buyers select the technologies and vendors that are the best fit for their needs, both immediately and looking into the future.
+Vendors that win the peer review site ratings battle are, of course, going to create more attention – just like those who secure a coveted leader position in an analyst evaluation.
 But by itself, that’s not enough to tip the balance.